Santa Clara County's Heritage

-The project will confirm and update the documentation of historic resources already listed in the Inventory.
-No new properties will be added to the Inventory during this project.
-Information gained from this survey update will help streamline the land development process and provide a better understanding of the history of Santa Clara County.
+An ongoing project is to confirm and update the documentation of historic resources already listed in the Inventory, with the gradual addition of new properties as they are approved by the Board of Supervisors.
+Information gained from this updated list will help streamline the land development process and provide a better understanding of the history of Santa Clara County.

 The Inventory began as a preliminary survey of "Historical Landmarks" in 1962.
 This early version of the Inventory was updated in 1975, 1979, and again in 1999.
 While the information included in the Inventory is interesting and provides a solid foundation, it does not meet current statewide documentation and preservation planning standards.
-The Inventory update will document each listed property on State of California Department of Parks and Recreation Forms 523 (commonly known as DPR forms).
+Subsequent updates to the Inventory document will include each listed property on the State of California Department of Parks and Recreation Forms 523 (commonly known as DPR forms).
 These state inventory forms contain much needed technical information that was not originally recorded in the early surveys.